Home

 Animals being bred would also benefit from this hay.

 Sierra Sunshine (Oat Hay)- Oats are great to mix in with your other hay or feed for a treat.
 Your pets will love finding the little seeds!
 You can also use the leftover as bedding.
-We recently discovered at the ARBA convention that oats are also good for rabbits who have an upset stomache, or who are not eating anything else.
+We recently discovered at the ARBA convention that oats are also good for rabbits who have an upset stomach, or who are not eating anything else.

-Valley Flavorful (Orchard Grass/Alfalfa)- This is a mix of 3rd cutting Orchard grass and Alfalfa.
+Valley Flavorful (Orchard Grass/Alfalfa)- This is a mix of 2nd cutting Orchard grass and Alfalfa.
 It is a very green hay with fine blades of grass and leafy alfalfa

-(NEW) Hawk Haven (Orchard Grass) 2nd Cut- This is a 2nd Crop cutting of Orchard Grass.
+Hawk Haven (Orchard Grass) 2nd Cut- This is a 2nd Crop cutting of Orchard Grass.
 It has a fine bladed grass that is very similar to Timothy hay.
 It is a very green hay with no seed stems, just grass.
 You can feed this to your rabbits in place of Timothy hay for a change, they will love it.
 The Orchard Grass field is favorite of Red-Tailed Hawks to hunt in after we cut our hay.

 Carrots, Mint Leaves and Willow Stick Chews- These are all grown on our farm as well, and make great treats for your pets.
 Our customers love all 3 especially the carrots which is our newest item.
 We grow and dry the carrots right out of the ground, and the mint and willow are picked when you order your box to ensure freshness.